martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

   convex function.

 Principle 2:
-: To be TCP-friendly, CUBIC is designed to behave like Standard TCP in networks with short RTTs and small bandwidth where Standard TCP performs well.
+: To be AIMD-friendly, CUBIC is designed to behave like AIMD TCP in networks with short RTTs and small bandwidth where AIMD TCP performs well.

 Principle 3: